-6.26 PPS25 requires that new development is located in sustainable locations, at the least risk of flooding, taking into account vulnerability to flooding.
-Appropriate mitigation should be provided where necessary to ensure that development remains safe, resilient to the impacts of flooding, and does not PPS25) Therefore site specific increase flooding elsewhere.
+6.26 NPPF PPS25 requires that new development is located in sustainable locations, at the least risk of flooding, taking into account vulnerability to flooding.
+Appropriate mitigation should be provided where necessary to ensure that development remains safe, resilient to the impacts of flooding, and does not increase flooding elsewhere.

-6.27 PPS25 and its associated Practice Guide provides the national requirements in terms of the Sequential and Exception Test, the need for planning applications to be supported by 6.29 New developments can also a Flood Risk Assessment, and the priority given to utilising sustainable drainage techniques in new development.
+6.27 PPS25 The NPPF and its associated Practice Guide Technical Guidance provides the national requirements in terms of the Sequential and Exception Test, the need for planning applications to be supported by a Flood Risk Assessment, and the priority given to utilising sustainable drainage techniques in new development.
 The Council has published Strategic Flood Risk Assessments (SFRAs), providing detailed information on all sources of flooding across the district.
-Furthermore a subsequent Flood flood risk, improving amenity and Risk Management Strategy (July 2010) tested various flood risk management options for the district and provided recommendations in terms of both on-site and strategic flood risk management solutions.
+Furthermore a subsequent Flood Risk Management Strategy (July FRMS June 2010) tested various flood risk management options for the district and provided recommendations in terms of both on-site and strategic flood risk management solutions.
+The FRMS will be reviewed as new evidence become available.
 The requirements and guidance offered in these documents should be followed applying flood risk policy principles, deciding on appropriate mitigation, and managing surface water by applicants when considering new development across the district.